 - GPU: DirectX 9 compatible

 Few games stay relevant as long as Skyrim.
-It should feel ancient, but a mod scene has kept it vital for the past half-decade.
-Being so old has also meant humble hardware has been able to catch up with its real-life spec requirements.
+It should feel old and antiquated, but a mod scene has kept it relevant in the past half-decade.
+Being so old has also meant not as powerful hardware has been able to catch up with its real-life spec requirements.

 13. Broken Age